HugoSandbox14/SleepSpindleAnalyse/README.md

 # **SleepSpindleAnalyse**

 This script can analyze an EEG recording during sleep with a focus on **sleep spindles**.
+A sleep spindle is a short electric event which can apear during sleep, it is related to memorization, and cognitiv performances.
 It is adapted to the **DREEM open datasets** and works with `.h5` files that contain at least the **EEG raw signal (µV)** and the **hypnogram**.
 The EEG channel used can be modified directly in the script.
 This project is more like a prototype software for Sleep Spindle description than a Data Analyse Project.